IkennaEgwim/Wanderwise/README.md

 <h1 id="project-setup">SECTION 2: PROJECT SETUP</h1>

-In this section, a detailed account of all requirements needed for MealFlow to be setup and running.
+In this section, a detailed account of all requirements needed for Wanderwise to be setup and running.
 It also includes installation instructions and a link to all necessary documentations for these tools.

 <h2 id="prerequisites">Prerequisites</h2>

-MealFlow does not rely on any external dependencies or services.
+Wanderwise does not rely on any external dependencies or services.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>